-NILS is generally for the purchase of essential household items like a fridge, washing machine, TV, bed or clothes dryer.
+NILS is generally for the purchase of essential household items like a fridge, washing machine, clothes dryer, freezer and some furniture.
 NILS may also be provided to meet other essential needs like health aids or education costs.
 NILS is not for emergency relief, bond or rent money, living expenses or debt repayment.

 Who is eligible?

-NILS has limited funds so you must have a healthcare card or pension card and be of genuinely low income.
+NILS has limited funds so you must have a Health Care card or pension card or be on a low income.
 NILS is run by local community groups, who try to provide loans to as many people as possible.

 How much can be borrowed?

 Maximum loan amounts vary, but can be as little as $300 or as much as $1,200 and the repayment period is usually around 12 to 18 months.

 Contact your local NILS program to find out if you are eligible.
 Find a local NILS provider

 If you are eligible you will need to attend a loan interview.
 After that your application is assessed by the NILS program.

 Visit the Good Shepherd Microfinance website for more information or call 13 64 57.